lugnitdgp/Freemex2.0/README.md

 * start server
 `npm start`

-* Go to localhost:{your PORT} and start investing!
+* Go to http://localhost:{your PORT} and start investing!

 ### Requirements